 Alternatively, you can use our own plugin, Imagify, to optimize your images.

-Autoptimize can also help with lazy loading images and serving WebP images.
+Autoptimize can also help with lazy loading images and serving WebP images (Short Pixel).
 However, WP Rocket already handles these features for you in the Media tab, so we recommend leaving them disabled in Autoptimize.
 Plus, it gets a little complicated with Autoptimize and setting up lazy loading

 Critical CSS Tab